This paper was read before the New York Commandery of the Loyal Legion on October 7, 1903.

 While very similar to the chapter by the same name is his book The Passing of the Armies

-Before the account of Ord riding up with his order, Chamberlain adds an account of Griffin riding up to him, "'General,' he says, 'I want you to
+The second is found before the paragraph on Ord riding up with his order.
+Here Chamberlain adds an account of Griffin riding up to him, "'General,' he says, 'I want you to

 go back and bring up Crawford's Division.
 He is acting in the same old fashion that got Warren into trouble at Five Forks.
 He should have been up